-F. - USE OF PURCHASING CARDS
+F. USE OF PURCHASING CARDS

 - 1. The Purchasing Card may only be used by the employee whose name is embossed on the card.
 No other person is authorized to use the Purchasing Card (in person, online or by phone). - 2.
 The Purchasing Card is to be used for Okaloosa County authorized purchases only.
 The Purchasing Card shall not be used for any personal transaction.
-State or Federal grant purchases must be in compliance with the applicable funding source. - 3.
+State or Federal financial assistance purchases must be in compliance with the applicable funding source. - 3.
 Spending Limitations - a.
-The maximum single limit/transaction for regular cardholders shall be \$4,500. - b.
-Each cardholder will have a monthly dollar limit to be set by the Department Director.
+The maximum single limit/transaction for regular cardholders shall be \$3,500.00. - b.
+Each cardholder will have a monthly dollar limit to be set by the Department Director..
 Limit changes must be initiated and authorized by Department Directors through the Purchasing Card Administrator. - 4.
 Payment for purchases shall not be divided to circumvent the single purchase limit. - 5.
-Departments with work order systems are required to enter these numbers in the OnBase "Work Order No." field for compliance purposes; providing documentation that you are using repeat transactions with the same vendor(s) for distinctly different tasks. - 6.
 All items purchased must be immediately available.
-No back ordering is allowed. - 7.
-Established County Contracted Services and Utilities are not allowed to be expensed with the p-card. - 8.
-Gas and Fuel are also not allowed, unless defined in the travel or emergency p-card section. - 9.
-Cash advances may not be obtained using the Purchasing Card. - 10.
+No back ordering is allowed. - 6.
+Contract Services and Utilities are not allowed to be expensed with the p-card.

+- 7. Gas and Fuel are also not allowed, unless defined in the travel or emergency p-card section. - 8.
+Cash advances may not be obtained using the Purchasing Card. - 9.
 The Purchasing Card Administrator shall block card use for certain types of goods and services.
 It shall be the cardholder's responsibility to become familiar with these limits and restrictions.